 - The ignition electrode shield and base fixing screws are tight. - 2.
-The electrodes are correctly positioned.
-Refer to Frames 40 or 41. - Reassemble in reverse order.
-Refit the flue baffles, cleanout cover, NOx duct, and casing panels.
+The electrodes are correctly positioned . - 3.
+Reassemble in reverse order.
+Ensure that no wires are trapped when replacing the burner tray.
+Refit the flue baffles, cleanout cover, light back shield, NOx ducts, electrode connections and casing panels.
+When refitting the plugs to the gas valve solenoids do NOT overtighten the fixing screws.